PrefectHQ/prefect/docs/concepts/flows.md

 When a flow run fails, the Prefect engine will propose the failed state.
 If the `retries` parameter is set on the flow, the orchestrator can return an `AwaitingRetry` state.
 As with retries for tasks, the engine will attempt to run the flow again.
 The client is not responsible for avoiding recomputation or state management.

-When the flow runs again, each task will be called as before.
-When creating the new task, the task run keys will match the previous run and the existing run will be returned.
-For task runs that previously failed, the state will be reset so the task can run again.
-For task runs that previously succeeded, the `Completed` state will be used without running the task again.
+When the flow runs again, each task will be called to check its state.
+Task runs that previously failed will have their state reset to `AwaitingRetry` and will run again.
+Task runs that previously succeeded will return their previous `Completed` state without running again.

 ### Subflow retries

 If a [subflow](#subflows) is called within a flow with retries, its behavior will vary depending on if it failed or completed.

 If the child run failed, a new flow run will be created for the child flow call.
-This new flow run will be attached to the existing tracking task run.
-This means that there can be multiple child flow runs attached to the same tracking task run in the parent.
-This strategy avoids recursively resetting all of the task runs in child flow runs.
-In most situations, the newest flow run can be retrieved when linking to a child from the parent.

 If the child run succeeded, its state will be retrieved and returned.